whoisdsmith/AI-MTHRFCKR/README.md

 - [Flying Dog For Photoshop](http://www.flyingdog.de/sd/) - AI Superpower For Photos​Hop.
 Four Powerful AI Connectors: Three For Stable Diffusion And DALL-E 2.
 Use Your Own Stable Diffusion Server
 - [For The Wall](http://forthewall.art) - For The Wall - AI Generated Wall Art - Forthewall.
 Art.
 Create Your Own Unique And Personalized Art Prints With Forthewall.art!
 Our AI-powered Platform Lets You Generate Stunning Works Of Art From Scratch.
 Order Your One-of-a-kind Print Today And Transform Your Blank Walls Into Something Special.
 Try It Out Now At Forthewall.art!
 - [Generated Photos](http://generated.photos) - Generated Photos - Unique, Worry-Free Model Photos
-- [Getalpaca](https://www.getalpaca.io/): Getalpaca is a platform that uses AI to help businesses automate and optimize various tasks.
+- [Getalpaca](https://www.getalpaca.io/): Getalpaca Is A Platform That Uses AI To Help Businesses Automate And Optimize Various Tasks.
 - [Getimg.ai](http://getimg.ai) - Everything You Need To Create Images With AI - Getimg.
 AI.
 Magical AI Art Tools.
 Generate Original Images, Modify Existing Ones, Expand Pictures Beyond Its Original Borders, And More
-- [Go Charlie](https://gocharlie.ai/): Go Charlie is an AI-powered platform that helps businesses automate and optimize various tasks.
+- [Go Charlie](https://gocharlie.ai/): Go Charlie Is An AI-powered Platform That Helps Businesses Automate And Optimize Various Tasks.
 - [Green Screen AI](http://greenscreenai.com) - Change The Background Of Any Image With AI.
 Green Screen AI Is A Fun & Easy Way To Transform Your Pics Into Generative AI Art
-- [Hotpot.ai](https://hotpot.ai/): Hotpot.ai is an AI-powered platform that provides businesses with data analytics and insights.
+- [Hotpot.ai](https://hotpot.ai/): Hotpot.ai Is An AI-powered Platform That Provides Businesses With Data Analytics And Insights.
 - [IllostrationAI](http://www.illostration.com) - Illostrationai.
 Create AI-generated Illustrations.
 In Seconds
 - [Imaginator](http://imaginator.developer-service.io) - Imaginator - Turn Your Text Into Images.
 Imagine Being Able To See Your Thoughts Come Alive In Front Of You.
 No Longer Just A Thought, An Image Now Becomes The Reality
 - [Imagine Me](http://imagineme.app) - Home - Imagine Me.
 Imagine Me Is The First Online Platform That Lets You Generate Stunning AI Art Of Yourself, With Just A Simple Line Of Text